Modern C++ Design: Loki library

-Loki is the name of a C++ software library written by Andrei Alexandrescu as part of his book Modern C++ Design.
+Loki is a C++ software library written by Andrei Alexandrescu as part of his book Modern C++ Design.

 The library makes extensive use of C++ template metaprogramming and implements several commonly used tools: typelist, functor, singleton, smart pointer, object factory, visitor and multimethods.

 Originally the library was only compatible with two of the most standard conforming C++ compilers (CodeWarrior and Comeau C/C++): later efforts have made it usable with a wide array of compilers (including older Visual C++ 6.0, Borland C++ Builder 6.0, Clang and GCC).
 Compiler vendors used Loki as a compatibility benchmark, further increasing the number of compliant compilers.

 Maintenance and further development of Loki has been continued through an open-source community led by Peter Kümmel and Richard Sposato as a SourceForge project.
 Ongoing contributions by many people have improved the overall robustness and functionality of the library.
 Loki is not tied to the book anymore as it already has a lot of new components (e.g. StrongPtr, Printf, and Scopeguard).
 Loki inspired similar tools and functionality now also present in the Boost library collection.